MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-file_basic_info.md

 The time the file was changed in <a href="/windows/desktop/api/minwinbase/ns-minwinbase-filetime">FILETIME</a>
       format.

+> Note: The distinction between this and `LastWriteTime`, is that `LastWriteTime` pertains to the underlying data-stream, while `ChangeTime` refers to changes to file metadata, such as renames, attribute changes, etc.

 ### -field FileAttributes

 The file attributes.
 For a list of attributes, see